CodeYourFuture/immersive-go-course/batch-processing/IMPLEMENTATION.md

 Then use goroutines to run it in parallel, likely by wrapping the output in a mutex and locking/unlocking as the goroutine completes: https://pkg.go.dev/sync#Mutex

 A possible last extension would be to use channels: https://go.dev/blog/pipelines

+### Downloads

+The download is simple — create a file in a temporary location, and `http.Get` into it with `io.Copy`.

+### `imagemagick`

+To run ImageMagick (and this whole thing) in a repeatable way, we will do it all in a Docker container based on `dpokidov/imagemagick:latest-bullseye` using multi-stage build.
+This will give us the `magick` command.